brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 https://pytorch.org/get-started/locally/

 And in that orange and grey table select the options that describe your system, I chose the stable version, Widows, Pip, Python and CUDA 11.8.
-If for some reason your don't have a supported GPU, you will want to look into using Google Colab if you have serious computing power needs or just use your CPU for small projects.
+If for some reason you don't have a supported GPU, you will want to look into using Google Colab if you have serious computing power needs or just use your CPU for small projects.
 If you have a relatively modern computer with an NVIDIA GPU, your GPU will likely work, regardless, we must try so copy the code the website shows at the bottom of the table and in your python 3.11 virtual environment (doesn't matter what folder you are in CMD) paste it in.
 This is what mine looks like.

 `(AIvenv3.11) C:\Users\...Your\Folder\Path...\AI_Project>pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118```